kestra-io/shiny_rocks/README.md

-# Shiny Rocks
+# ✨ Shiny Rocks

-_Shiny Rocks_ is fictional company creating smartphones (those shiny rocks).
-This project aims to provide a full working example of Kestra.
+**_✨ Shiny Rocks_** is fictional company creating smartphones (_"those shiny rocks in our pockets"_).
+This project aims to provide a full working example of Kestra as you could have in a company.

 **What is this repo?**